 This first image is backlight with a speedlight, and there was an additional speedlight on the camera.
 The goal was to eliminate most other distractions in the image.
-Minor photoshop work was done to saturate the purple, and change some of the greens in the leaves to purple.
+Minor photoshop work was done to saturate the purple, (applications offering a magic color wheel often prove to save valuable time) and I changed some of the greens in the leaves to purple.
 I also duplicated the group of leaves in the top left corner and put them in the top right corner, but lowered the opacity just to give the photo some balance.

 Camera settings: ISO 500, 45mm, f/3.5, 1/100th

 The next image is an example with yellow smoke, also backlight.
 My usual style with shooting children is to make one wardrobe request of my own as well as one form the parent and one from the kid.
 This one is my choice: jean shorts, bare feet, and sleeveless top.

 Camera settings: ISO 500, 42mm, f3.5, 1/160th